toddaustin07/lanmotion/README.md

 #### Blue Iris Configuration

 - Go into the triggers and actions configuration, create a new action, and select **Web request or MQTT** from the action set list
-- Select 'http://' from the drop down in front of the address box
+- Select 'http://' from the drop-down list in front of the address box
 - In the address box, enter the forwarding bridge server IP:port address plus endpoint string; for example:
 ```
 192.168.1.140:8088/<name>/motion/active